Learn · Tax

 Short answer

 A marketplace facilitator is a platform such as Amazon, eBay, Etsy, or Walmart that lists third-party sellers' products and, under marketplace facilitator laws, is legally responsible for collecting and remitting sales tax on those sales.
-For most marketplace sales, the platform handles the tax — not the individual seller.
+For most marketplace sales, the platform handles the tax, not the individual seller.

 By Marcus Brandt · Head of Seller Accounting

-Updated June 26, 2026
+Updated July 30, 2026

-A marketplace facilitator is a company that provides a platform for third-party sellers to sell their goods and also handles parts of the transaction on their behalf — listing, payment processing, and, critically, sales tax.
+A marketplace facilitator is a company that provides a platform for third-party sellers to sell their goods and also handles parts of the transaction on their behalf: listing, payment processing, and, critically, sales tax.
 Amazon, eBay, Etsy, Walmart Marketplace, and similar platforms are all marketplace facilitators.
 The term matters because of a wave of state laws, commonly called marketplace facilitator laws, that shifted the legal duty to collect and remit sales tax from the individual seller onto the platform.

 For sellers, this is mostly good news: on sales made through a marketplace, the facilitator calculates the tax, collects it from the buyer, and remits it to the state, so you generally don't file sales tax on those orders yourself.
-But it creates a specific bookkeeping wrinkle — that collected tax may flow through your settlement data, and you need to record it correctly so it never looks like income.
+But it creates a specific bookkeeping wrinkle.
+That collected tax may flow through your settlement data, and you need to record it correctly so it never looks like income.

 What a marketplace facilitator actually does

 A marketplace facilitator does more than host listings.
-By the legal definition most states use, it both provides the marketplace where sales happen and facilitates the payment — processing the buyer's money.
+By the legal definition most states use, it both provides the marketplace where sales happen and facilitates the payment, processing the buyer's money.
 That combination is what triggers the facilitator's tax obligations.
 When a buyer in a state with a marketplace facilitator law purchases your product on Amazon, Amazon (not you) is treated as the party responsible for the sales tax on that transaction.

 Concretely, the facilitator typically: calculates the correct sales tax based on the buyer's location and the product's taxability, adds it to the order at checkout, collects it from the buyer, and remits it to the relevant state tax authority.
 The seller's name is on the product, but the platform is the one transacting with the state for tax purposes on marketplace-facilitated sales.